ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Instant Messaging client that support MIMI, before any message resulting from that input is sent.

-Note that rendering Markdown as plain text is an aceptable form of "support".
+Note that rendering Markdown as plain text is an acceptable form of "support".

 - Raw HTML MUST NOT be included other than blank HTML comments `<!-- -->`.
 Text which looks like an HTML tag should replace the opening angle bracket with